 During this time a careers advisor at his local college referred him to St Basils, a project supported by LandAid.
 He was immediately offered emergency accommodation in Birmingham, introduced to support workers and given supplies to get him back on his feet.

-Since then, Alan's gone on to acheive remarkable things.
+Since then, Alan's gone on to achieve remarkable things.
 He's studied at the University of Birmingham, worked as a support worker for a housing association and made visits to the Houses of Parliament and the EU to help shape policy and legislation on youth homelessness.

 Here's his story in his own words: